asyncapi/generator/docs/templates-recipes.md

+# Templates recipes

-Here you can find recipes for templates that you might want to copy and reuse them for your need to speed up template development.
+In this document you can find recipes for templates that you might want to copy and reuse them for your need to speed up template development.
 Feel free to create a Pull Request with your recipe.

+## Prerequisites

+You must be familiar with [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine and [how it is supported in the generator](./authoring.md).

+## Recipes

 - [Using Schema objects to generate types for a given programming language](#using-schema-objects-to-generate-types-for-a-given-programming-language)
 - [Displaying separate lists for different channels operations](#displaying-separate-lists-for-different-channels-operations)

 ### Using Schema objects to generate types for a given programming language

-* Java example where `$$schema$$.java` file looks like this.
-You need to provide your own implementation of `toJavaType` filter:
+* Java example where `$$schema$$.java` file looks like this:
     ```java
     package com.async.generated;